 SBS Transit and SMRT issue different forms of timetables to drivers, as we will explore below.

 Here is a sample timesheet published by SBS Transit.
-At the top left hand corner, it is introduced that this is the 14S timetable for Service 83, a loop service.
-All timings are indicated in bold so it’s easy to see whats going on.
-Here, the page is divided into two parts, with the morning split shift timings at the top and afternoon split shift timings at the bottom.
+At the top left-hand corner, it is introduced that this is the 14S timetable for Service 83, a loop service.
+All timings are indicated in bold so it’s easy to see what’s going on.
+Here, the page is divided into two parts, with the morning split shift timings at the top and the afternoon split shift timings at the bottom.

-This particular shift starts at 5:14am from Hougang Depot (HGDEP), and downroutes to bus stop 65151 (the 9.9km mark) where it does a partial trip of Service 83 from that bus stop to Punggol, reaching the interchange at 5:44am.
-After performing five more complete rounds of service 83, the bus returns to Hougang Depot at 11:59am, concluding the morning shift.
-“SWING 1159 1602” implies that the driver takes a split break from 1159hrs and must report back to the depot at 1602hrs.
+This particular shift starts at 5:14 am from Hougang Depot (HGDEP), and travels Off Service (i.e. deadheading) to bus stop 65151 (the 9.9km mark) where it performs a partial trip of Service 83 from that bus stop to Punggol, reaching the interchange at 5:44 am.
+After performing five more complete rounds of service 83, the bus returns to Hougang Depot at 11:59 am, concluding the morning shift.
+“SWING 1159 1602” implies that the driver takes a split break from 11:59 am and will resume driving duties at 4:02 pm.

-For the afternoon shift, the bus departs the depot at 1602hrs and reaches Punggol Interchange at 1624hrs, thereby immediately starting a trip of Service 83, and returning back to T1 at 1724hrs for a six-minute break, departing again at 17:30hrs.
-After it’s third trip of the PM shift, the driver leaves Punggol Int at 1936hrs and returns to the depot at 1958hrs, concluding the shift for the day.
+For the afternoon shift, the bus departs the depot at 4:02 pm and reaches Punggol Interchange at 4:24 pm, thereby immediately starting a trip of Service 83, and returning back to T1 at 5:24 pm for a six-minute break, departing again at 5:30 pm.
+After its third trip of the PM shift, the driver leaves Punggol Int at 7:36 pm and returns to the depot at 7:58 pm, concluding the shift for the day.

 A PDF copy of the timesheet is available at the bottom of the article.

-SMRT buses uses a more complicated timesheet, which may be confusing at first but easy to read after some practice.
+The timesheet layout used by SMRT Buses is slightly different from SBS Transit.
 The following timesheet is an old version and SMRT has since revised its timesheet layout.

-The first entry shows the bus at Woodlands Depot at 5:54am, and at Woodlands Regional Interchange at 6:03am.
-This implies the first morning downroute from the depot. the 0 and 9 on the left column simply means that the bus has 9 minutes to get from the depot to the interchange, and there is no layover time after reaching the interchange.
+The first entry shows the bus at Woodlands Depot at 5:54 am, and at Woodlands Regional Interchange at 6:03 am.
+This is a non-revenue service trip (i.e. Off Service) to reposition the bus from the depot to the bus interchange.
+The 0 and 9 on the left column simply mean that the journey from the depot to the bus interchange is scheduled for 9 mins, and there is no layover time (i.e. 0 mins) after reaching the interchange.

-Upon arriving at the depot, the driver takes a split break until 12:09pm, where he departs the depot returns to Woodlands Interchange at 12:17pm, immediately starting another round of 912 until 1:28pm.
-After the completion of the 1328hrs departure of 912, he gets an 11 minute break.
+Upon arriving at the depot, the driver takes a split break until 12:09 pm, where he/she departs the depot and returns to Woodlands Interchange at 12:17 pm, immediately starting another round of 912 until 1:28 pm.
+After the completion of the 1328hrs departure of 912, he/she gets an 11-minute break.
 The rest of the timetable can be inferred from the above information.

 A PDF copy of the timesheet is available at the bottom of the article.